The Books’ Whisper 2019 Advent Calendar

 Howards End is on the landing by Susan Hill

 I found this book magnificent.
 Beautifully written and suggestive, it’s a journey through books and life.
-One autumn afternoon, while Susan Hill (author of the novel The Woman in White, among many others) was looking for a book in her home library, she realized there were dozens of other titles she hadn’t read, forgotten she owned or that she’d like to reread, so she decided to spend a year reading these rather than buy new ones.
+One autumn afternoon, while Susan Hill (author of the novel The Woman in black, among many others) was looking for a book in her home library, she realized there were dozens of other titles she hadn’t read, forgotten she owned or that she’d like to reread, so she decided to spend a year reading these rather than buy new ones.

 Each chapter is therefore about different books and subjects and it’s full of anecdotes on Hill’s life, on her experience as a reader and writer, on her meeting famous authors, on reading and much more, and it’s all written in a magnificent, poetic, elegant and suggestive style.
 We discover (or re-discover) forgotten or underrated authors and we feel the need to be nurtured by them.